-Number of CPU cores is entirely dependent on the expected system load.
+A number of CPU cores is entirely dependent on the expected system load.
 For each core we recommend having 4GB RAM available.
-We recommend boot disk size to be at least 20GB.
+We recommend a boot disk size of at least 20GB.

 For MongoDB primary and secondary servers

-Number of CPU cores is not relevant for MongoDB servers thus this can be kept at minimum.
+The number of CPU cores is not relevant to the MongoDB servers; this may be kept at a minimum.
 For each core you have in your Countly server, we recommend having 4GB RAM in your MongoDB primary and secondary.
-Disk size should be 100GB at minimum but depending on the initial expected load we recommend starting with a bigger disk in order to avoid increasing disk size too early.
+Disk size should be 100GB at minimum, however, depending on the initial expected load, we recommend starting with a bigger disk in order to avoid increasing disk size too early.
 MongoDB recommends data bearing disks to be SSDs when possible.
-Apart from the data bearing disk these servers will also require a minimum 20GB boot disk.
+Apart from the data bearing disk, these servers will also require a minimum 20GB boot disk.